savonet/book/quickstart.md

 ```

 In practice, it is better to precompute the gain of each audio track in advance
-and change the volume according to this information, often called _replaygain_,
+and change the volume according to this information, often called _ReplayGain_\index{ReplayGain},
 see [there](#sec:replaygain).
 There are also various traditional sound effects
 that can be used in order to improve the overall color and personality of the
 sound.
-A somewhat reasonable starting point is provided by the `nrj` operator:
+A somewhat reasonable starting point is provided by the `nrj`\indexop{nrj} operator:

 ```liquidsoap
 radio = nrj(radio)